Dynamics and Rheology of Ring-Linear Blend Semidilute Solutions in Extensional Flow: Modeling and Molecular Simulations: Discussion

 \subsubsection{Quantifying hooking behavior}

 We now establish a procedure for detecting hooks and quantifying how often they occur.
-For the ring-linear and linear-linear hooks, we detect constraints by a combination of topology strand crossings and excluded volume interactions between hooked chains.
+For the ring-linear and linear-linear hooks, we consider a combination of topological strand crossings and excluded volume interactions between hooked chains.
 In particular, we use the writhe for two polymer chains $\alpha$ and $\beta$

-where the line integrals are over the continuous polymer curves $C_{\alpha}$ and $C_{\beta}$ are approximated by the discrete bead positions.
+where the line integrals over the continuous polymer curves $C_{\alpha}$ and $C_{\beta}$ are approximated by the discrete bead positions.
 In the case of a ring, the curve is closed, whereas for a linear chain it is open.
 While the writhe gives a measure of topological crossings, we are primarily interested in cases where these threads drive changes in the polymer conformation through excluded volume interactions.
 Thus, we also consider the flow-direction total excluded volume force between the two chains

 with the excluded volume force between segments given by Eq. \ref{EV}.
 We set a threshold writhe $| Wr_h | = 1$ and excluded volume force $| F_{x,h}^{EV}| = 10 kT/a$, which when both are met indicate the presence of a hook.
 We then determine the writhe and excluded volume force between all chains on a pairwise basis for the simulation trajectories presented in the previous section and assign them a hook status $h_{\alpha \beta}(t)$ as a function of time.